gonodono/adbsms/README.md

   process to ensure that they're coming from the adb daemon.
 The Caution alert formerly found in this README's intro no longer applies.

-+ If you plan to use the Full access option in order to get at the hidden message types, you should know that not all SMS apps utilize each one.
++ If you plan to use the **Full access** option in order to get at the hidden message types, you should know that not all SMS apps utilize each one.
 Though most use `inbox` and `sent` consistently, it seems that many apps simply don't use `draft` and/or the others at all.
 I'm guessing that they save those messages to internal storage instead, for some reason.
 Just a heads up.

-+ If you need to use the Full access option on Lollipop, API levels 21 and 22, you will need to un-comment the `WRITE_SMS` permission in the manifest (and probably suppress a warning or two, as well).
++ If you plan to use the **Full access** option on Lollipop, API levels 21 and 22, you will need to un-comment the `WRITE_SMS` permission in the manifest (and probably suppress a warning or two, as well).

 + I haven't implemented every possible `ContentProvider` operation in [`AdbSmsProvider`][provider], but it does cover all of the required overrides.